Israelites Enslaved in Egypt (5 reasons why)

 The Story Begins With Joseph (Geneses 46)

 The story begins with Joseph, one of the twelve sons of Israel.
-Their father gave Joseph a colorful, long-sleeved robe.
-This type of garment would normally be designed for a nobleman, not a shepherd.
+Their father gave Joseph a colorful long-sleeved robe.
+A designer would normally design this type of garment for a nobleman, not a shepherd.
 Joseph’s ten older brothers were understandably jealous.
 In addition, Joseph dreamed that his brothers would bow down to him.
 That made them angry.

 The brothers resolved to get rid of their pesky little brother by selling him to an Ishmaelite band traveling to Egypt.
 Joseph was sold to an Egyptian captain named Potiphar.

-Because Zelikah accused Joseph of attempting to rape her, he was imprisoned.
+Because Zelikah accused Joseph of attempting to rape her, authorities imprisoned him.
 While in prison, Joseph gained a reputation for accurately interpreting dreams.

-When Pharaoh dreamed a dream that Joseph was able to interpret, Pharaoh elevated Joseph to be a ruler in Egypt.
-Joseph was in charge of collecting and distributing the stored food supply of Egypt.
+When Pharaoh dreamed a dream that Joseph could interpret, Pharaoh elevated Joseph to be a ruler in Egypt.
+Joseph was to collect and distribute the stored food supply of Egypt.

 Pharaoh allowed Joseph to bring his whole family to Egypt.

-So, that is how the family of Israel came to live in Egypt.
+So, that is how the Israelites came to live in Egypt.

 The Israelites Settled in Goshen

-Because of Joseph’s prominence he was able to settle his family in one of the finest locations, in Egypt.
+Because of Joseph’s prominence, he could settle his family in one of the finest locations in Egypt.
 The Israelites were farmers and shepherds.
-Goshen, situated in the Nile River Delta was a marvelous agricultural region.
+Goshen, in the Nile River Delta, was a marvelous agricultural region.

-Egyptian texts report Goshen was “a beautiful district, without it’s like… It is full of food every day.
-It’s ponds with fish, and it’s lakes with birds.
-It’s Meadows are verdant with grass; it’s banks bear dates; it’s melons are abundant… It’s granaries are full of barley and emmer that come near to the sky.
+Egyptian texts report that Goshen was “a beautiful district, without its like… It is full of food every day.
+It’s ponds with fish, and its lakes with birds.
+Its meadows are verdant with grass; its banks bear dates; its melons are abundant… Its granaries are full of barley and emmer that come near to the sky.

 Goshen was a beautiful place to live.